Congressional District # 18

 Approximately 3,100 people live within three miles of the site and obtain their drinking water supplies from local groundwater aquifers.
 Because contaminated groundwater generally flows from the site towards the Tuscarawas River and away from the drinking water supply wells, no one is drinking the contaminated water.

-Site ResponsibilityThe Alsco Anaconda site is being addressed through federal and state oversight of potentially responsible parties' actions.
+Site ResponsibilityThe Alsco Anaconda site is being addressed through potentially responsible party (PRP) actions under state and federal oversight.

 Threats and Contaminants